-- (2) Forest reserve.
-In calculating appropriate county-specific forest reserve use values and land use subcategories, the Department will consult with the Bureau of Forestry of the Department of Conservation and Natural Resources. - (c) County assessor to determine total use value. - (1) For each application for preferential assessment, the county assessor shall establish a total use value for land in agricultural use and agricultural reserve, including farmstead land, by considering available evidence of the capability of the land for its particular use utilizing the USDA-NRCS Agricultural Land Capability Classification system and other information available from USDA-ERS, the Pennsylvania State University and the Pennsylvania Agricultural Statistics Service.
-Contributory value of farm buildings, as calculated in accordance with § 137b.54 (relating to calculating the contributory value of farm buildings), shall be used. - (2) For each application for preferential assessment, the county assessor shall establish a total use value for land in forest reserve, including farmstead land, by considering available evidence of the capability of the land for its particular use.
-Contributory value of farm buildings, as calculated in accordance with § 137b.54 shall be used. - (d) Determining preferential assessment.
+(2) For each application for preferential assessment, the county assessor shall establish a total use value for land in forest reserve, including farmstead land, by considering available evidence of the capability of the land for its particular use.
+Contributory value of farm buildings, as calculated in accordance with § 137b.54 shall be used.
+The total use value includes farmstead land if at least one of the qualifications for preferential assessment in subsection (g)(3) has been met.

+(d) Determining preferential assessment.
 The preferential assessment of land is determined by multiplying the number of acres in each land use subcategory by the use value for that particular land use subcategory, adding these products and multiplying the total by the county's established predetermined ratio.
-The Department will establish land use subcategories as part of the procedure to establish use values. - (e) Option of county assessors to establish and use lower use values.
+The Department will establish land use subcategories as part of the procedure to establish use values.

+(e) Option of county assessors to establish and use lower use values.
 A county assessor may establish use values for land use subcategories that are less than the use values established by the Department for those same land use subcategories.
 A county assessor may use these lower use values in determining preferential assessments under the act.
 Regardless of whether the county assessor applies use values established by the Department or lower use values established by the county assessor, the county assessor shall apply the use values uniformly when calculating or recalculating preferential assessments, and shall apply these use values to the same land use subcategories as established by the Department.
 Calculation and recalculation of preferential assessments shall be made in accordance with § 137b.53 (relating to calculation and recalculation of preferential assessment).
 A county assessor may not, under any circumstances, establish or apply use values that are higher than those use values established by the Department.

 (f) Option of county assessors to select between county-established use values and use values provided by the Department.
-When a county assessor has established use values for land use subcategories, and the use values for some-but not all-of these land use subcategories are lower than those provided by the Department, the county assessor has the option to apply the lower use value with respect to each individual land use subcategory, without regard to whether it was provided by the Department or established by the county assessor.
+When a county assessor has established use values for land use subcategories, and the use values for some--but not all--of these land use subcategories are lower than those provided by the Department, the county assessor has the option to apply the lower use value with respect to each individual land use subcategory, without regard to whether it was provided by the Department or established by the county assessor.